webtempest/meteor-boilerplate/README.md

 Folder/file naming and patterns used are opinionated and open for debate.
 Please create issues or PR's for suggested new patterns.

+Templates are named like this:

+`items/item.html` => `itemsItem`
+`items/new_item.html` => `itemsNewItem`
+`layouts/public.html => `layoutsPublic`

 ### Coffeescript vs Javascript

 I've used both professionally and in my opinion Coffeescript is a hands down winner - it seems to make coding Javascript quicker and more enjoyable with no apparent downsides.
 I wrote [a blog post](http://www.webtempest.com/learn-coffeescript-fast) to help people learn it quickly (only takes about 15-30 mins to learn).
 Well worth it I promise.

+### Why not use packages?

+[Telescope](https://github.com/TelescopeJS/Telescope) (a large and successful open source Meteor app) doesn't actually have any application code.
+Rather the creators have split the project into packages.

+Packages offer better modularity and the ability to specify dependencies.
+In larger projects I would seriously consider using this pattern.